Arrow & Lionbridge Ads Evaluator project workflow

 RECORDING AND INVOICING WORKING TIME Appen Arrow and Lionbridge Ads Assessor project

-Appen Arrow blind test and Lionbridge Ads Assessor quality review tasks
+Appen Arrow blind test and Lionbridge Ads Assessor blind test tasks

 Blind sets as they are called, are rating tasks that have the correct rating answers already correctly completed as they should be as per the guide.
-You will have no idea when these blinds sets come, or be able to identify them, but generally the blind quality tasks are uploaded to the system throughout the month, and you are graded on these to see if you are following the guidelines correctly, and applying the correct ratings.
+You will have no idea when these blinds sets come or are able to identify them, but generally, the blind quality tasks are uploaded to the system throughout the month, and you are graded on these to see if you are following the guidelines correctly, and applying the correct ratings.
 This is why it’s important to follow the guidelines at all times.
 In fact, it might be even better to not think about the blind sets at all since you will have no idea when you are doing them.
 We just thought it would be important for you to know that they are there.
-In total during a month working cycle there are will be about 150 blind test tasks of different types of tasks, raters are expected to obtain at least 70% of correct answers in the pool of blind test task, raters with lower quality score will be removed from the program.
+In total during a month working cycle there are will be about 150 blind test tasks of different types of tasks, raters are expected to obtain at least 70% of correct answers in the pool of blind test tasks, raters with lower quality score will be removed from the program.
 If you want to learn how to identify blind test and complete blind test tasks correctly, contact me in a private message to receive more information on this topic.

 Reasons for losing your service as an Ads Quality Rater